 Clearly, there’s no straightforward answer regarding rentals car and vacations.
 Think about your personal preferences, your destination or destinations, and the costs involved in renting versus public transportation.
 Whatever you decide to drive, be sure to educate yourself before you motor through a new area.
 Check TripAdvisor, State Driving Law, and other guides.
 Also visit YouTube to watch videos of drivers in the areas you plan to visit.

-If you do decide to rent a car, check with your insurance agent on whether your rental is covered by your car insurance.
+What will my insurance cover?
+If you do decide to rent a car, inquire with your insurance agent on whether your rental is covered by your car insurance.
+If you’re a customer of The Hartford, check out our Rental Car Coverage Calculator to help you estimate coverage that may be available to you!
 Many credit card companies offer rental car insurance, too.
 Of course, you must use that card to pay for the rental.
 Some people forget that!